DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-03.md

 ## My Notes
 ### notes on v1
  - [[Rev-20#v2|Revelation 20:2]] makes it clear that Satan is *the old serpent*, and *the dragon*, and *the devil*
+ - This question by the serpent is obviously false and yet what is cunning about it is that it instills doubt

 ### notes on v15